How Can I Pay on The Dark Web: A Guide to Paying Vendors with Monero

 Prescription & Recreational Drugs

-Darknet markets or DNMs host a variety of vendors who offer everything from recreational drugs to prescription medications.
+Darknet markets, or DNMs, host a variety of vendors who offer everything from recreational drugs to prescription medications.
 Sure, most of the drugs being sold on these markets are narcotics, but some are low-cost alternatives to prescription drugs that can be life-saving.

 Stolen Data